rednafi/rush/README.md

 ## Quirks

-* Rush runs all the commands using `/bin/sh` (not bash or anything else).
+* Rush runs all the commands using `/usr/bin/bash`.
 So shell specific syntax with other shebangs might throw error.
-In these cases I encourage you to create dedicated shell scripts with proper shebang (`/bin/sh`) and add those as tasks in the rushfile.
+In these cases, I encourage you to create dedicated shell scripts with proper shebang (`#!/usr/bin/env bash`) and add those as tasks in the rushfile.